rails/rails/README.md

 be alleviated in the future, but for the moment that's what it is.
 So be sure to have Redis installed and running.

+The Ruby side of things is built on top of Faye-Websocket and Celluiod.

 ## Deployment